Corky Carroll: 1970s

 In 1978 Carroll released a novelty single phonograph record "Skateboard Bill" / B: "Pocket Rocket" (1978), and then as Corky Carroll And The Coolwater Casuals with Mike Nesmith of the Monkees as producer "Tan Punk On Boards", B-side "From Pizza Towers To Defeat", (1979) which was a hit gold record.

 1990s

 In the early 1990s, Carroll worked as a full-time tennis coach while also managing Windansea Surf Shop in Huntington Beach part-time.
 In 1996, he partnered with Rick Walker to start Corky Carroll's Surf School, based at Bolsa Chica State Beach.
 This was the first surf school opened in Huntington Beach.

+2000s

+In 2001, he voiced "famous surf bum, Grubby Grouper" in the Spongebob Squarepants episode "Bubble Buddy."
+The surfboard-hauling Grouper, covered in dirt and sand, greets his "groupies" and shakes Pearl Krabs's hand before driving away.
+The character reappeared in the 2019 television film, SpongeBob's Big Birthday Blowout.